Sunday, July 29, 2007

 "The Museum of Kitschy Stitches: a Gallery of Nototrious Knits" by Stitchy McYarnpants.
 Hilarious!
 I definitely reccomend it for your own bookshelf.

 My grandparents on my dad's side are getting on up in their years and recently moved into an assisted living facility.
 A few weeks ago, my dad and his siblings were up there helping them get settled and sort through their stuff.
 They got rid of a lot, but he brought back lots of old pictures and some things for us kids.
+This is a crochet doily that my dad's dad's mother made.
+I love it to bits(metaphoricaly, of course.
+It's a priceless family heirloom and it's staying right where it is, away from the hands of destructive little Things) and as a crocheter myself, I can fully appreciate how much time and work went in to this.

 Just a warning, beware the edges of open tin cans.
 However docile and harmless they appear, they are viscious and think nothing of slicing open an innocent and well-meaning thumb.(The resulting cut will render the thumb 75% useless, which, strangely, is a whole lot more annoying than a 100% useless thumb.)